panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 *Challenge: how can you implement in Vue a button that toggles the display of an element?
 Share your solution in a comment!*

-`display: none` applied to an element hides it on the screen, and the space the element would normally ocuppy isn't preserved.
+`display: none` applied to an element hides it on the screen, and the space the element would normally occupy isn't preserved.
 The element disappears completely.

 ## 3. Hiding but keeping the space

-What if you need to hide the element's content, while keeping the space it occupies?
-The CSS style that hides the element content but keep its space is `visibility: hidden`.
+What if you need to hide the element's content while keeping the space it occupies?
+The CSS style that hides the element content but keeps its space is `visibility: hidden`.

 Unfortunately, you can no longer can `v-show` directive because it applies only `display: none` style.